 But for now, she’ll play her favorite game, which she does quite well.

-And she’s a born leader, taking control during a pregame shootaround.
+And she’s a natural-born leader, taking control during a pregame shootaround this afternoon.

-First scouted by the Make-A-Wish foundation, once the Wizards got a look at Amaris on the court, they knew instantly they had to sign her, putting pen to paper moments before the game.
+First scouted by the Make-A-Wish foundation, once the Wizards got a look at Amaris on the court, they instantly knew they had to sign her, finally putting pen to paper moments before the game.

 Amaris signs day long contract with the wizards as part of make a wish http://t.co/ic4QCI6L3N—